-Partial replacement of full-scale tests of aircraft engines with virtual models can accelerate the creation of power plants.
+Partially replacing full-scale tests of aircraft engines with virtual models can speed up the creation of power plants.
 This was stated in the Rostec State Corporation.

-Enterprises of the state corporation are already using mathematical modeling to one degree or another for the design, testing, and modernization of high-tech products.
+The state corporation's enterprises are already using mathematical modeling to varying degrees for the design, testing, and modernization of high-tech products.

 For example, the United Engine Corporation (UEC) uses mathematical modeling of engine operation and assessment of the correctness of design solutions.

 Conducting virtual tests reduces the amount of full-scale tests.
-This approach is already being used in the certification of the PD-8 aircraft engine.
+This approach is already being used in the certification of the ПД-8 aircraft engine.

 In addition, the United Aircraft Corporation (UAC), with the help of digital models, accelerates testing and increases the readiness of new aircraft for full-scale tests, reducing the need for real tests.

-This topic was touched upon at the V Congress of Young Scientists in Sirius by Georgy Gogaev, leading designer of the A.M.
-Lyulka Design Bureau (part of UEC-UMPO), as reported by «Первый технический».
+This topic was touched upon at the V Congress of Young Scientists in Sirius by Georgy Gogaev, a leading designer at the A.M.
+Lyulka Design Bureau (part of UEC-UMPO), as written about by «Первый технический».

 «Первый технический» is an industry information partner of the V Congress of Young Scientists.